SumaiaParveen/SumaiaParveen/README.md

 ### Hi there 👋, I'm Sumaia

-Being a quick learner who takes pride in my work, I am always looking for new and creative ways to solve problems and bring an analytical approach to understanding and utilizing data.
+Being a quick learner who takes pride in work, I am always looking for new and creative ways to solve problems and bring an analytical approach to understanding and utilizing data.

 - 🌱 I’m currently working on Machine Learning projects based in Python!